Signal-K/manuscript/content/Base.md

 6. **Community Events**: Organize events and challenges to engage the user base and foster a sense of community.
 10. **Customization Options**: Provide users with customization options for avatars, ships, and other aspects of their in-game experience.
 11. **Educational Resources**: Offer educational materials and resources to help users understand the scientific concepts behind the game.
-12. **Ecosystem Collaboration**: Develop partnerships with other organizations or games to enhance the user experience and content variety.
 13. **Augmented Reality Integration**: Explore the potential of integrating AR features for immersive gameplay and data visualization.
-14. **Storytelling Elements**: Infuse the game with compelling narratives and stories to enhance user engagement.
 15. **Competition and Leaderboards**: Introduce competitive elements and leaderboards to foster healthy competition among users.
 16. **Achievement System**: Implement an achievement system to reward users for reaching milestones and completing tasks.
 17. **User Engagement Metrics**: Monitor and analyze user engagement metrics to identify opportunities for improvement.
 18. **Cross-promotion Opportunities**: Collaborate with other platforms or games for cross-promotion opportunities and shared content.
 19. **Seasonal Events**: Plan seasonal or special events to keep the gameplay fresh and engaging for users.
-20. **Feedback-Driven Development**: Continuously iterate on the application based on user feedback and usage data.

 ### Tasks:

-1. **Create Manual Planet Data**: Manually assign planet names, compositions, and resources based on data and assumptions.
-2. **Calculate Planetary Values**: Develop methods to calculate planetary radius, mass, temperature, and other characteristics using available data.
 3. **Implement Data Filtering**: Set up a filtering system that allows users to change the visual interpretation of data.
 4. **Design Satellite and Mapping Tools**: Plan and create tools for gathering and mapping data in space.
-5. **Remove Outdated Database Schemas**: Merge or remove outdated schemas in Supabase, including tables for sites, replies, planet status, and other unused data tables.
-6. **Set Up API Routes**: Establish and document necessary API routes for handling data collection, retrieval, and user interactions.
-7. **Create Frontend Components**: Design and implement React components for various parts of the user interface.
 8. **Optimize Backend Services**: Improve backend services for better performance and scalability.
 9. **Develop User Authentication**: Implement secure user authentication and authorization mechanisms.
 10. **Integrate Third-Party Tools**: Explore and integrate third-party tools and APIs for enhanced functionality.
 11. **Implement Error Handling**: Create robust error handling for user-facing components and backend processes.
 12. **Design User Onboarding**: Develop an onboarding process to guide new users through the application effectively.
 13. **Optimize Database Queries**: Review and optimize database queries for faster data retrieval.
-14. **User Interface Improvements**: Continuously enhance the user interface for better usability and aesthetics.
-15. **Bug Fixing**: Regularly identify and fix bugs in both frontend and backend components.
-16. **Implement Gamification**: Design and integrate gamification features like achievements, rewards, and challenges.
 17. **User Data Management**: Implement systems for managing and securing user data, including profiles and preferences.
-18. **Cross-Platform Testing**: Test the application across different platforms to ensure consistency and performance.
 19. **Create Documentation**: Provide thorough documentation for developers and end-users to facilitate usage and maintenance.
 20. **Continuous Integration and Deployment**: Set up automated CI/CD pipelines for efficient code deployment and testing.